Property Management Guide

 - Property for which the using department no longer has a need should be returned to the Property Manager for reissue or disposal.

-- Excess property will be transferred to the Property Manager using the Asset Transfer Form.
+- Excess property will be transferred to Property Management using the Property Transfer Form.

-- The departmental custodian will initiate the request and forward it to the Property Manager.
+- The departmental custodian will initiate the request and forward it to Property Management.

-- The Property Manager will arrange for pickup of the property.
+- Property Management will arrange for pickup of the property.

 Trade-In of Property - Property may be used for trade-in credit when purchasing new, like items.